shubhamugare/shubhamugare.github.io/_pages/about.md

 I am a PhD student in the Computer Science Department at University of Illinois, Urbana-Champaign advised by [Prof. Sasa Misailovic](http://misailo.web.engr.illinois.edu/) and [Prof. Gagandeep Singh](https://ggndpsngh.github.io/).

 I have strong interest in the intersection of machine learning (ML) and programming language/formal methods research.
 I care deeply about the future of ML and the role of formal methods in building reliable ML systems.
-Most recently I created [SynCode](https://github.com/uiuc-focal-lab/syncode), a tool that builds a new parsing technique which can control LLMs to generate output that follows a user-specified formal grammar.
+Most recently, I worked on [structured LLM generation](https://structuredllm.com/), developing a new parsing techniques that can control LLMs to enforce the syntax and semantics of the generation.
 Before this, I worked on developing various formal method techniques that can be used to certify ML models.
-I also spent some time working in industry working on open-source static analysis tools.
+I also worked in the industry on open-source static analysis tools.

 My [CV](http://shubhamugare.github.io/assets/pdf/resume.pdf)